 Evaluating model performance

-We used a suite of performance measures (PMs) to assess how changes in CVC and φ impact the likelihood of achieving conservation- and catch-based management objectives.
-Conservation-based PMs are focused on recruit abundance, as well as biological benchmarks used to assess CU status.
-Consistent with Canada’s Wild Salmon Policy, we used 80% of the estimated spawner abundance necessary to produce maximum sustainable yield (SMSY, formula in Appendix) as the benchmark representing healthy status.
-Conversely, catch-based PMs are proxies DFO fishery managers may use to determine whether socio-economic objectives are met.
-For example, we used an aggregate TAC equal to 1,000,000 fish as a proxy for healthy fisheries since at this level of abundance managers are able to allocate quota to each major stakeholder group (i.e. First Nations, commercial, and recreational fisheries).
-A full list of performance measures and their definitions are described in Table 3.
-To evaluate differences in performance between OMs, we present median outputs among simulations, as well as 10th and 90th percentiles.
+We used a suite of performance measures (PMs) to assess how changes in CVC and φ impact the likelihood of achieving conservation- and catch-based management objectives (Table 3).
+Conservation-based PMs included the proportion of CUs with spawner abundances being greater than an upper biological benchmark delineating sustainable population sizes, 80% of spawner abundances at maximum sustainable yield , averaged over years (reword to match text of WSP) (DFO 2007)..
+Catch-based PMs included proportion of years when aggregate TAC was equal to or greater than 1,000,000 fish as a proxy for healthy fisheries since at this level of abundance managers are able to allocate quota to each major stakeholder group (i.e. First Nations, commercial, and recreational fisheries).
+We present median outputs among simulations for each PM, and the 10th and 90th percentiles.

 Table 3.
 Conservation- and catch-based performance metrics (PMs).
 PMs are presented as median values among trials.